adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 ![](HW3_final_files/figure-markdown_strict/3.4.4-1.png)

 From the correlation plot, we can observe some subgroups of variables that are highly correlated with each other.
-The variables 'family', 'school', 'food', 'sports\_fandom', 'religion' form the first group.
+The variables ‘family’, ‘school’, ‘food’, ‘sports\_fandom’, ‘religion’ from the first group.
-'Computers', 'travel', 'politics', 'news' and 'automotive' form the second.
-'Outdoors', 'health\_nutrition' and 'personal\_fitness' the third.
-'Sports\_playing', 'online\_gaming' and 'college\_uni' form the fourth.
-And 'beauty', 'cooking' and 'fashion' form the fifth.
+‘Computers’, ‘travel’, ‘politics’, ‘news’ and ‘automotive’ form the second.
+‘Outdoors’, ‘health\_nutrition’ and ‘personal\_fitness’ the third.
+‘Sports\_playing’, ‘online\_gaming’ and ‘college\_uni’ form the fourth.
+And ‘beauty’, ‘cooking’ and ‘fashion’ form the fifth.

 Therefore, we decided to use K=5.

 ![](HW3_final_files/figure-markdown_strict/3.4.6-1.png)

-For the first subgroup, we can see that followers that belong to "Cluster 4" are those that, in general, have a high interest in 'family', 'school', 'food', 'sports\_fandom' and 'religion'.
+For the first subgroup, we can see that followers that belong to “Cluster 4” are those that, in general, have a high interest in ‘family’, ‘school’, ‘food’, ‘sports\_fandom’ and ‘religion’.

 ![](HW3_final_files/figure-markdown_strict/3.4.7-1.png)

-For the second subgroup, we can see that followers that belong to "Cluster 1" are those that, in general, have a high interest in 'Computers', 'travel', 'politics', 'news' and 'automotive'.
+For the second subgroup, we can see that followers that belong to “Cluster 1” are those that, in general, have a high interest in ‘Computers’, ‘travel’, ‘politics’, ‘news’ and ‘automotive’.

 ![](HW3_final_files/figure-markdown_strict/3.4.8-1.png)

-For the third subgroup, we can see that followers that belong to "Cluster 3" are those that, in general, have a high interest in ‘Outdoors’, ‘health\_nutrition’ and ‘personal\_fitness’.
+For the third subgroup, we can see that followers that belong to “Cluster 3” are those that, in general, have a high interest in ‘Outdoors’, ‘health\_nutrition’ and ‘personal\_fitness’.

 ![](HW3_final_files/figure-markdown_strict/3.4.9-1.png)

-For the fourth subgroup, we can see that followers that belong to "Cluster 5" are those that, in general, have a high interest in ‘Sports\_playing’, ‘online\_gaming’ and ‘college\_uni’.
+For the fourth subgroup, we can see that followers that belong to “Cluster 5” are those that, in general, have a high interest in ‘Sports\_playing’, ‘online\_gaming’ and ‘college\_uni’.

 ![](HW3_final_files/figure-markdown_strict/3.4.10-1.png)

-For the fifth subgroup, we can't find some well defined patterns when comparing within cluster interests in ‘beauty’, ‘cooking’ and ‘fashion’.
+For the fifth subgroup, we can’t find some well-defined patterns when comparing within cluster interests in ‘beauty’, ‘cooking’ and ‘fashion’.

 ### Can we use PCA in this example?

 Now, we try to perform a principal component analysis to find low-dimensional summaries of our data set.
-Then we'll divide our samples into several clusters hoping that we can make our model simpler and more interpretable.
+Then we’ll divide our samples into several clusters hoping that we can make our model simpler and more interpretable.
-However, the table below shows that it's hard to narrow down the number of variables by using PCA.
+However, the table below shows that it’s hard to narrow down the number of variables by using PCA.
 We need at least 7 principal components to explain more than 50% of the variance of the data, 13 components for 70%, and 23 components for 90%.
-So performing clustering analysis after PCA doesn't seem to be a good idea.
+So performing clustering analysis after PCA doesn’t seem to be a good idea.
 However, PCA itself can give us some useful information about our samples in another sense.